-If you are suffering from a disability caused by a chronic condition or unexpected accident, you may be struggling to provide for you and your family.
-If you have a qualifying condition that the Social Security Administration (SSA) recognizes as a disability, you may be able to receive benefits that include cash payments and insurance coverage.
+If you have a disability caused by a chronic condition or unexpected accident, you may be struggling to provide for yourself and your family.
+If you have a qualifying condition that the Social Security Administration (SSA) recognizes as a disability, you may be able to receive Social Security Disability (SSD) benefits that include cash payments and insurance coverage.

 We can help you: